Advice Hub logo

 Can’t I just explain my situation to my tutor or Programme Director and ask them to help me?

-Yes, you can, and it is required that you speak to your personal tutor, tutor, or Programme Director or other academic staff to update them on your situation and ask their advice.
+Yes, you can, and it is required that you speak to your tutor or Programme Director or other academic staff to update them on your situation and ask their advice.
 This is a way to try and resolve your situation informally, without going through the Academic Appeal process.
 A senior member of staff may be able to approve your appeal informally, but it is much more likely that you will need to go through the formal process and have your appeal considered by your school Appeal Board.

 Where can I find the stage one academic appeal form?